asm0-deus/TB_QRAssignment/README.md

 1. Data Preprocessing: The wrong tte values are corrected using the mode of that dady, Nan values are filled using ffil() and the data is cleaned for post market and holidays.
 2. Since the data for some months (Dec-Jan) is missing, we will be assuming a continuous time series from November to January.
-3. Pnl in a Trade = P/L(Exit) - P/L(Entry) for long trade, vice versa for short trade.
+3. Pnl of a Trade = P/L(Exit) - P/L(Entry) for long trade, vice versa for short trade.
+4. Since the calculation of returns in unclear due to absence of initial amount or expense of trade, the shape is calculated as the (mean(pnl) - risk free)/std_dev(pnl)
+5. The drawdown is calculated with respected to the cummax() of the pnl.

 # Z Score MODEL